 Barcelona’s photo opportunities are endless.
-From Gaudi’s gothic architecture and awesome art nouveau designs, to sandy beaches and towering palm trees, you can get some seriously cool snaps from Europe’s city of sunshine.
-Of course the likes of the Sagrada Familia have made this list, however for more off-the-beaten-track Insta ideas keep scrolling down as you’ll definitely come across a few picture-worthy secrets of the city that will upgrade your feed…
+From Gaudi’s gothic architecture and incredible art nouveau designs, to sandy beaches and towering palm trees, you can get some seriously cool snaps from Europe’s city of sunshine.
+Of course iconic attractions like the Sagrada Familia have made this list, however for more off-the-beaten-track Insta ideas keep scrolling down as you’ll definitely come across a few picture-worthy secrets from Barcelona that will upgrade your feed…

 Climb the stairs of Park Guell and you’ll reach a huge square which is bordered by the famous colourful bench (that doubles as a balcony).
 Stand to the centre of the bench for one of the best photo spots in the park.

 Fun fact: Gaudi was commissioned to design this insanely cool park by his best friend Eusebi Güell.